AndreDalwin/Whisper2Summarize/README.md

 Whisper2Summarize is an application that uses [Whisper](https://github.com/openai/whisper) for audio processing and [GPT](https://platform.openai.com/docs/api-reference) for summarization.
 It generates summaries of audio transcripts accurately, making it ideal for a variety of use cases such as note-taking, research, and content creation.

+## Quick Start with Google Colab

+To get started with Google Colab, you may check out the [Whisper2Summarize Notebook](https://colab.research.google.com/drive/1WpyL8v04mcJ7H4caw0z1xMtZIp3B_JYV?usp=sharing) that contains a modified version of the code that works in Google Colab.

+Just add in your API Key, audio file to the session storage, and select the Whisper Model to use.
+(I don't suggest using medium or large as it will be incredibly slow.)

 ## Quick Start with GUI

 To immediately get started with this program, you should clone this repository and install the requirements.